Okolochi: Culture

 Okolochi is known for Mbubo Uzo annual festival that usually takes place during farming season, around February.
 Inhabitants of the community are required to gather at the festival with their farming equipment such as cutlass, holes, and crop seeds that will be cultivated in their farm lands, they will be blessed before they commence farming proper.

 The community considers it a sacrilege to kill or eat Python as many believed that they worship it.
 This tradition was practiced years back and no longer in existence as Christianity tirelessly fought against it.

 Kingship

-HRH Eze FINO Nwabiri was the first traditional ruler (Eze) in Okolochi, who ruled for over 40 years.
+Before the kingship of HRH Eze FINO Nwabiri, HRH Eze dickson osuji was the first traditional ruler (Eze) in Okolochi, who ruled before HRH Eze nwabiri took over and ruled for over 40 years.
 His jurisdiction included Ihiagwa, Eziobodo and Emeabiam under Oche autonomous, before Ihiagwa pulled out which gave birth to Mba Ato community.
 Eze Nwabiri died in 2015 and was succeeded by HRH Eze Sir C. C. Amadi in 2018.
 Kingship in Okolochi is rotatory which allows villages to produce an Eze after a year of memorial of the immediate late Eze.
 Eze Nwabiri was from Umumoche village and was succeeded by Eze C. C. Amadi from Umuiwuala village.